barseghyanartur/django-fobi/README.rst

 Creating a new form handler plugin
 ==================================
-Form handler plugins handle the form data.
-Fobi comes with several bundled form handler plugins, among which is the ``db_store`` and ``mail`` plugins, which are responsible for saving the submitted form data into the database and mailing the data to recipients specified.
+Form handler plugins handle the form data. `django-fobi` comes with several bundled form handler plugins, among which is the ``db_store`` and ``mail`` plugins, which are responsible for saving the submitted form data into the database and mailing the data to recipients specified.
 Number of form handlers in a form is not limited.
 Certain form handlers are not configurable (for example the ``db_store`` form handler isn't), while others are (``mail``, ``http_repost``).